logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 **#5: Donate approximately REDACTED to charity**

-I didn't achieve the exact text of this goal, but I stuck to the spirit of the goal and did donate more than last year.
-If you're interested in making a positive impact by donating to effective charities (or, tech friends, some tax tricks to make your donation go further), I would love to chat with you about that.
+I didn't achieve the exact text of this goal, but I kept to the spirit of the goal and increased my donations from last year.

 Grade: B+